Priory Gatehouse or Abbey Gateway?

 Statistics at this point serve to highlight how important the building is.
 92% of listed buildings are Grade II ( 2.5% are Grade I ), but only 5.5% of listed buildings are Grade II* - the Priory Gatehouse is one of these.

 Grade II* buildings are particularly important buildings of more than special interest.
-It was first listed on 30 November 1949 so has been regarded in high esteem for over 60 years.
+It was first listed on 30 November 1949 so has been regarded in high esteem for at least 70 years.
 There was an amendment on 11 May 1979.
 This was about the time that an ice cream van smashed into the building.
-It was said the impact carried the building 2 and a half inches towards Church Street and if you were upstairs you could see daylight between the floorboards.
+It was said the impact carried the building six cm towards Church Street and if you were upstairs you could see daylight between the floorboards.

 It is clear that the Priory Gatehouse is a building of national significance.

 The gatehouse is also a Scheduled Ancient Monument.
 We only have 3 in Malvern - the churchyard cross in the Priory churchyard, the moated site at Sherrards Green and the 'Priory Gateway'.
 Ours is Monument no. 258 - 'priory gateway'.
 Scheduling refers to the process through which nationally important sites and monuments are given legal protection by being placed on a list, or schedule.
 Historic England takes the lead in identifying sites in England which should be placed on the schedule by the Secretary of State for Culture, Media and Sport.
 Written consent must always be obtained from Historic England before work on a scheduled monument can begin.

 The Priory Gatehouse - its local importance

 As its name implies, the gatehouse was the route from the outside to the inside of the monastic enclosure.
 The earliest datable features of the building date from the late 15th century, perhaps around 1480, with a new stone building possibly replacing an earlier wooden construction.

 Under the archway the following original features can still be seen:

 - some of the original stone blocks (north of the gateposts),